 Changes to Graduate Admission Requirements

-In response to the COVID‐19 pandemic, please review the temporary and alternative changes (if any) to requirements for admission consideration to UMass Dartmouth graduate degree and certificate programs for the Summer 2020 (where relevant) and Fall 2020 admit terms.
+In response to the COVID‐19 pandemic, please review the temporary and alternative changes (if any) to requirements for admission consideration to UMass Dartmouth graduate degree and certificate programs for the Spring 2021 (where relevant) and Fall 2021 admit terms.
 Please visit the Graduate Admission Requirements website for more information.

 Student Wellness Tips & Activities